 I am an accredited funeral celebrant living in Bolton but originally from Sunderland.
-If you are reading this then it is likely that you are involved in planning a funeral and I hope to offer support and guidance at what is likely to be a very difficult time.
+If you are reading this then it is likely that you are involved in planning a funeral and I hope to offer support and guidance at this very difficult time.

 Humanist funerals are unique, personal and real.
 Choosing the right person to lead the service is important.
-My journey to becoming a celebrant stretches back over thirty years and having taken early retirement from a career in social work, counselling and lecturing I believe I can bring a wealth of knowledge, skills and experience to this privileged role.
-Working as a social worker and bereavement service coordinator in a local hospice and for Macmillan Cancer Care I have an understanding of the richness and complexity of relationships and the impact that grief can have.
-I can offer compassion and professionalism in equal measure.
+My journey to becoming a celebrant stretches back over thirty years and having taken early retirement from a career in social work, counselling and lecturing, I bring a wealth of knowledge, skills and experience to this privileged role.
+Working as a social worker and bereavement service coordinator in a local hospice and for Macmillan Cancer Care I have an understanding of the richness and complexity of relationships and the impact that illness and grief can have.
+I offer compassion and professionalism in equal measure.

 From a personal perspective, my family has had humanist officiants and celebrants conducting our funerals and namings for the whole of my adult life.
 I have been a grieving daughter, mother and sister and I have worked alongside celebrants to organise funerals for relatives and friends who have died after long periods of illness and those who have died suddenly in traumatic circumstances.
 My experience of humanist funerals has always been a positive one, in which a true sense of the person has been central and celebrated.

 As a humanist funeral celebrant, I will write and lead a non-religious ceremony in whichever way you choose.
 However, humanism is inclusive, recognises the vast diversity of religious and cultural beliefs and can include religious content if it is true to the life of the person who has died.
 A humanist funeral brings people together to mourn the loss of someone dear and celebrates their life.
 If you decide that you would like to book me as your celebrant then I will work closely with you to ensure that the unique story of the person who has died is told in a genuine, warm and meaningful way for yourself and others.